timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-12-14
+# Objectives for Today 2024-12-16

-- Playing with Telemetry Buddy for Distance Driven / Incident tracking.
-- Emotes work order brainstorming & writing
+- Update the Key Performance Indicators
+- Updating the weekly plans.
-- Writing the prefab article.
+- Writing the prefab article
+- Physics of Tires & Terrible Brakes in ICE???

 ## Events / Notices / Coming Soon